nnscanalytics/InterviewCases/README.md

-# Novo Nordisk Product Supply CBC Collaboration - Fall 2018
-Case and content for CBS class - fall 2018
+S# Novo Nordisk Product Supply CBS Collaboration - Fall 2018 Case and content for CBS class - fall 2018

 We at Novo Nordisk are very excited to work with you this semester!
 We are excited to see your results!